edthedev/edthedev.github.io/blog/minetest/mods.md

 - I don't even run with a stamina mob, and I still want to make pie.
 - With `LWScratch` you can teach a robot to make pie. **Everyone wants a robot that makes pie.**

+`Pipeworks` adds pipes for moving liquids and tubes for moving items and item stacks.
+- Add a `vacuum tube` to suck up dropped items, like `saplings`.
+- Use `sorting tubes` to sort items into labeled chests.
+- Fill rooms with fast tubes full of items being sorted into rows of carefully organized chests.
+- I guess it does water too.
+I haven't done much with that.

 `Realistic Hang Glider` provides a cheap practical MineTest equivalent to MineCraft Elytra.
 - Inexpensive recipe (3 wool, 3 sticks)
 - Includes rockets for extra boost.
 - Fun way to visit friends, do tricks, and get a birds eye view of your builds

+`Regrow` allows orchards by causing fruit trees to regrow their fruit.
+- Without this mod, fruit only spawn when a tree first spawns.
+- Pairs nicely with the `Pie` mod.

 `Storage Drawers` provides storage that automatically displays the single stacked item in each drawer.
 - Pragmatic storage solution